 Once the sample has been prepared, imaging is performed in cycles on the Xenium Analyzer.
-During each cycle, fluorescently labeled probes for detecting RNA target sequences and other reagents (see Controls), are automatically cycled in, imaged, and removed.
-The internal image sensor captures data across multiple Z-planes (with a 0.75 μm step size across the entire tissue thickness) for every field of view (FOV) in the user-selected region (see Region Selection Guidelines in the Xenium Analyzer instrument user guide).
-Image data are captured for multiple fluorescence channels every cycle, and are processed and stitched to build a spatial map of the transcripts across the tissue section.
+During each cycle, fluorescently labeled probes for detecting RNA target sequences and other reagents, are automatically cycled in, imaged, and removed.
+The internal image sensor captures data across multiple Z-planes with a 0.75 μm step size across the entire tissue thickness for every field of view (FOV) in the user-selected region (see Region Selection Guidelines in the Xenium Analyzer instrument user guide).
+Image data are captured for multiple fluorescence channels in every cycle, which are processed and stitched to build a spatial map of the transcripts across the selected tissue section.

 Thus, over the course of a run, the Xenium Analyzer’s internal image sensor collects 3D volumes across: 1) multiple FOVs, 2) multiple fluorescence channels, and 3) multiple cycles of chemistry and imaging.
-This produces terabytes of internal sensor data that are processed efficiently and analyzed across all cycles to decode transcripts.
-Once transcripts are decoded, downstream analysis and visualization of Xenium raw data output (the spatial map of transcripts) can proceed (see Xenium data).
+This produces terabytes of internal sensor data that are processed efficiently and analyzed across all cycle-channels to decode transcripts.
+Once transcripts are decoded, downstream analysis and visualization of Xenium raw data output — the spatial map of transcripts — can proceed.

 The primary steps performed by the pipeline across cycles are: